Planned Rollback of EEA Limitations and Japanese Update:

-While you still technically will be able to create the Growth Tools listed above, for example a Referral URL, it won’t deliver the opt-in message, and therefore, will simply open to Messenger.
+While you still technically will be able to create the Growth Tools listed above, it won’t deliver the opt-in message, and therefore, will simply open to Messenger.
 New subscribers will be shown your Welcome Message or Conversations Starters.
 Existing subscribers will be “brought” to Messenger, but won’t see any kind of opt-in message from your business.

-There are two Growth Tools that will continue to fire automations:
+There are three Growth Tools that will continue to fire automations:

 - Comments Growth Tools